 Over the next 3 years, we shall concentrate on continuing to develop the curriculum and regularly evaluating the experiences of pupils through each stage.
-Pupils and parents will be involved in these evaluations and instrumental in helping us to improve attainment and achievement for all.
+Pupils and parents will be involved in these evaluations and instrumental in helping us to improve attainment, achievement and health and wellbeing for all.

-The School Improvement Plan for 2018-19 concentrates on the following:
+The School Improvement Plan for 2020-21 concentrates on the following:

-- 1. To improve the quality of learning experiences for all young people and ensure consistency across the school. - 2.
-To deliver a learner-centred curriculum, which facilitates tailored learner pathways for all young people, leading to positive and sustained destinations. - 3.
-To secure increased attainment for all young people, which includes the entitlement of literacy and numeracy qualifications. - 4.
-To improve the health and wellbeing of all young people and develop an inclusive approach, where barriers to learning are removed. - 5.
+- 1. To support education recovery. - 2.
+To improve the quality of learning experiences for all young people and ensure consistency across the school. - 3.
+To deliver a learner-centred curriculum, which facilitates tailored learner pathways for all young people, leading to positive and sustained destinations. - 4.
+To secure increased attainment for all young people, which includes the entitlement of literacy and numeracy qualifications.

+- 5. To improve the health and wellbeing of all young people and develop an inclusive approach, where barriers to learning are removed. - 6.
 To ensure all staff engage in the continued process of career long professional learning to improve pedagogy and improve outcomes for all learners by looking inwards, outwards and forwards.